ddmitov/perl-executing-browser/doc/SETTINGS.md

 ## Interactive Perl Scripts

 Each PEB interactive Perl script must have its own event loop waiting constantly for new data on STDIN or in a temporary file for a bidirectional connection with PEB.
 Many interactive scripts can be started simultaneously in one PEB instance.
-One script may be started in many instances, provided that each of them has an uniquely named JavaScript settings object.
+One script may be started in many instances, provided that each of them has a JavaScript settings object with an unique name.

 A PEB interactive Perl script should have the following features:

 * **No buffering**
   PEB interactive scripts should run with no output buffering preventing output before the script has ended.
   Output buffering could be disabled using the following code:

   ```perl